ossguy/bitinspector/README.txt

 you encounter any problems building libbitconvert or Bit Inspector, please let Denver Gingerich know at denver@ossguy.com.

+To use Bit Inspector, paste a series of ASCII 1s and 0s that you would like to convert into the text box then click "Inspect".
+Example data can be found in the libbitconvert/test_data folder.
+To use a file in that folder, copy its contents into the text box and click "Inspect".
+This will show you what is encoded in the 1s and 0s.

 Windows and Mac OS X build instructions will be added soon.

 --